 This Government of South Australia website is licensed under a Creative Commons Attribution 4.0 International Licence. © 2023 Department for Industry, Innovation and Science

 Taking time to plan for the day you may pass your business on to someone else is just as valuable of an investment as any of your other business planning.
 While you may not know this when you’re just getting started, it’s important to keep in mind as you continue to run and grow your business.

-Regularly reviewing and updating your plan as time passes ensures you are adjusting to meet new circumstances.
+You may decide to retire or leave your business for health or personal reasons.
+It's important that you spend the time with whomever you pass your business on to for a smooth transition of ownership and business operations.A good succession plan should help your business transfer smoothly from you to the new owner.
+By planning your exit early, you can maximise the value of your business and help it to meet your future needs.Regularly reviewing and updating your plan as time passes ensures you are adjusting to meet new circumstances.
 Having your succession plan up to date will ensure you are always ready, in case you need to leave earlier than anticipated.

 When writing your plan and before you start using it, consider the following: